 Maximum transmit power allowed in this serving cell.
 The maximum transmit power that the UE may use on this serving cell may be additionally limited by p-NR-FR1 (configured for the cell group) and by p-UE-FR1 (configured total for all serving cells operating on FR1).
 If absent, the UE applies the maximum power according to TS 38.101 [15].
+Value in dBm.